Arjun Singh (Congress politician): Career

 In 1986, he resigned the Commerce ministry and was appointed Minister of Communications.
 He held this post till 1988 when he returned to the Government of Madhya Pradesh and again became Chief Minister of the state.
 He resigned his Lok Sabha seat and won a bypoll to the Madhya Pradesh Legislative Assembly from Kharsia in 1988.
 However, he resigned as Chief Minister in 1989 owing to the Churhat lottery scam, and was succeeded by Motilal Vora.
-He won in 1990 from Churhat.
+He was elected to the Madhya Pradesh assembly from Churhat in 1990 and from Satna in 1991.

-In 1991, he won from Satna.
 He resigned his assembly seat and harboured ambitions of becoming Prime Minister after the assassination of Rajiv Gandhi.

 However, P. V. Narasimha Rao became Prime Minister and Singh was appointed the Minister of Human Resource Development.
-He publicly expressed discontent with the Prime Minister PV Narasimha Rao after the Babri Masjid demolition.
+He publicly expressed discontent with the Prime Minister Narasimha Rao after the Babri Masjid demolition in 1992.
 He resigned as Minister of Human Resource Development in 1994.

 In 1996, he rebelled against the INC leadership and formed the All India Indira Congress (Tiwari) along with Narayan Dutt Tiwari.
 However, he lost in 1996 from Satna.

 Later, he returned to INC after the emergence of Sonia Gandhi.
-He lost in 1998 from Narmadapuram.
+He lost in 1998 from Hoshangabad.

-He was elected to the Rajya Sabha in 2000 from Madhya Pradesh, and was re-elected in 2006.
+He was elected to the Rajya Sabha in 2000 from Madhya Pradesh and was re-elected in 2006.
 He was awarded the Outstanding Parliamentarian Award in 2000.
 He served as Minister of Human Resource Development from 2004 to 2009 in the Manmohan Singh cabinet.